viktorkornyei-creator/2026_elixir/2026_ebola_survillance/README.md

 make vcf
 ```
-### Cleaning ans quick starting projekt
+### Cleaning and quick starting projekt
 For **cleaning all of your downloaded data** and SRR related files in this projekt
 ```
 make clean all
 ```

-It is recommended that you have already run the project at least once (this will include steps 1-4)
+Quick starting the projekt and running all of the steps
 ```
+# It is recommended that you have already run the project at least once (this will include steps 1-4)
 make start
 ```

 ## If you want to use other SRR file or limits:
+For other SRR file:
 ```
 # Cleaning the old files
 make clean-SRR